MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.1 Purpose

-The primary content of your extension must not be advertising, and advertising must be clearly distinguishable from other content in your extension.
+The primary content of your extension must not be advertising, and your extension should not bundle other extension offers within the same flow.

+Users should not be misled to click on advertisements to fully use the extension.

 #### 1.10.2 Policies and Agreements